#3 – Define next steps

 According to one study, people who attend a worship service once per week are twice as likely to be completely committed to attending their church than people who visit twice per month.

 To encourage worship attendance, preach on this topic, include it in your membership class, and make this a part of your church membership.

 As for first-time guests and visitors, you’ll need to implement a follow-up process.

 After someone works up the courage to visit your church, it’s essential to follow up with him or her to thank them for visiting, and to invite them to worship with you again.

 If you have a process in place, here’s how you can measure the effectiveness of your church’s follow up.

 Another step you want to encourage people to take is toward spiritual growth.

 For some people, the first step they need to take is committing to Jesus or getting baptized.
 You will need to consistently promote these two steps to your church.
 Leading people to commit their life to Christ and to publicly display their commitment through baptism is essential.

 Spiritual growth does not end with placing your faith in Jesus—it only begins.

-As a church, you can help to cultivate the spiritual growth of your members through a variety of means, including:
+As a church, you can help to cultivate the spiritual growth of your members and minimize those wanting to leave your church through a variety of means, including: